mark-wiemer-org/ahkpp/docs/FullV2Integration.md

 This doc covers all the new features as a result of integrating with thqby's AHK v2 Language Support extension.
 See [known issues](#known-issues) at the bottom of this file

+## The big changes

+-   Formatting support
+-   Better v2 IntelliSense support: rename, hover, and more

 ## package.json contributions

 ### Commands